Exponentially more concise quantum recognition of non-RMM regular languages: State complexity of 1QFAC

-\begin{Rm}\em Similarly to the case of Proposition~\ref{prop:accbe}, it is possible to extend the result of Proposition~\ref{prop:mulacc} to fixed bounded error, using precisely the same technique.
-In this case we have to restrict $m$ to be a prime number.
-Then for any string $z$ with $|z|=n\geq 1$ there exists a regular language $L_z(m)$ that can not be accepted by any multi-letter 1QFA, but for every $\varepsilon$ there exists a 1QFAC ${\cal A}_m$ with $n+1$ classical states (independent of $m$) and $O(\log(m))$ quantum basis states such that if $x\in L_z(m)$, $x$ is accepted with no error, and the probability for accepting $x\not\in L_z(m)$ is smaller than $\varepsilon$.
-In contrast, the minimal DFA accepting $L_z(m)$ has $m(n+1)$ states. \end{Rm}
+\begin{Pp}\em If we have to restrict $m$ to be a prime number, then for any string $z$ with $|z|=n\geq 1$ there exists a regular language $L_z(m)$ that can not be accepted by any multi-letter 1QFA, but for every $\varepsilon$ there exists a 1QFAC ${\cal A}_m$ with $n+1$ classical states (independent of $m$) and $O(\log(m))$ quantum basis states such that if $x\in L_z(m)$, $x$ is accepted with no error, and the probability for accepting $x\not\in L_z(m)$ is smaller than $\varepsilon$.
+In contrast, the minimal DFA accepting $L_z(m)$ has $m(n+1)$ states. \end{Pp}